 The Company has and will incur certain restructuring and other related charges in connection with the decision to discontinue manufacturing at the ENC facility.
-For the three months ended January 31, 2024, the Company recorded restructuring charges of \$

-0.8 million related to severance and retention costs, and additional charges consisting of \$

-11.6 million of impairment charges related to intangible assets and property, plant, and equipment, \$

-5.8 million of inventory write-offs, and \$

-0.3 million of other costs.
-The Company expects to incur additional charges of between \$

-6.0 to \$
+For the three and six months ended January 31, 2024 April 30, 2024, the Company recorded restructuring charges of \$0.83.7 million and \$4.5 million, respectively, primarily related to severance and retention costs.
+The Company expects to incur additional restructuring charges of between \$3.0 to \$4.0 million associated with employee severance and other termination benefits.
+For the six months ended April 30, 2024 the Company incurred additional charges related to this activity consisting of \$11.6 million of impairment charges related to intangible assets and property, plant, and equipment, \$5.8 million of inventory write-offs, and \$0.3 million of other costs.
+The Company expects to incur additional charges of between \$6.0 to \$7.0 million associated with employee severance and other termination benefits.
+The

-7.0 million associated with employee severance and other termination benefits.
-The Company also currently expects to incur additional charges associated with contract terminations, inventory liquidation, and other costs; however, such costs are not known at this time.
+Company also currently expects to incur additional restructuring and related charges associated with contract terminations, inventory liquidation, and other costs; however, such costs are not known at this time.
 The Company currently expects the charges resulting from this restructuring will be incurred during fiscal year 2024.